wizarddewhite/Git-Test/kernel_code_reading/mm/memblock.md

 ## memblock_add_range()

 This function is used to add a range to a memblock_type, memblock.memory or memblock.reserved.
-And this guarantee the range added will be sorted.
+And this guarantees the range added will be sorted.

 The idea is simple, add and merge.
-Generally, there are three cases:
+Generally, there are four cases:

 * total covered
 * no overlap